JFossey/virgosoft-trade-forge/docs/install-setup-usage.md

 ## Setup Options

-1. A quick start docker setup has been provided using the ddev _(recommended)_.
+1. A quick start docker setup has been provided using ddev _(recommended)_.
 2. Alternatively, instructions for manual local host setup is also provided.

+---

 ## Quick Setup using DDEV